-I am a fairly young male (currently 24), but I've had problems with cramps in my calves for most of my life, constantly being woken up by them and CONSTANTLY trying to figure out a way to just get rid of them forever.
-During this search, I realized that the market for various leg cramp remedies and products is, not surprisingly, a bit biased when it comes to opinions.
+I am a fairly young male (currently 24), but I've had problems with cramps in my calves for most of my life—constantly being woken up by them and constantly trying to figure out a way to just get rid of them forever.
+During my search, I realized that the market for various leg cramp remedies and products is, not surprisingly, a bit biased when it comes to opinions.

 The following information is intended for individuals who are looking for a real solution to their leg cramps.
-I will be going over every over the counter remedy, technique, trick, fix, and flop that I've learned about in my struggle, and giving you my honest opinion and some technical information on the pros and cons of each of them.
-More importantly, I'll be pointing you in the direction of the stuff that actually works and hopefully saving the day (or night) for a few of you.
+I will be going over every over-the-counter remedy, technique, trick, fix, and flop that I've learned about in my struggle.
+I will give you my honest opinion and some technical information on the pros and cons of each of them.
+More importantly, I will point you in the direction of the stuff that actually works—and hopefully save the day (or night) for a few of you.

 Tricks, Techniques, and Home Remedies

 Let's get started with the easy stuff: home remedies and quick, fix-it tricks.

 Doing a quick search for leg cramps on Google will likely lead you to one website or another that mentions something about a bar of Ivory soap being placed underneath the sheets in your bed to prevent your legs from cramping.
 Sound weird?
 It is.
 This is a technique that is known by quite a few people all over the internet, but there has yet to be any sort of evidence or even much of a proposed reason as to why it works.

 The soap puts something in the air?
 From under your sheets?
 I don't know, but I was putting soap under my bed for two months and must have gotten at least nine charley horses during that time, so I would certainly conclude that it doesn't work—at least not for everyone.